 The "quiet period" or the "pre-filing period" refers to the period from the time when the company reaches an understanding with its managing underwriter(s) to pursue a public offering-generally before the time of the initial "all-hands" organizational meeting to discuss the proposed public offering-to the time when the Company publicly files the registration statement for its IPO with the SEC.
-Because a draft registration statement that has been submitted on a confidential basis is not considered to have been "publicly" filed, counsel will typically require that the quiet period restrictions be adhered to during the confidential submission and review process as well.
+During this period, Section 5(c) of the Securities Act prohibits any activity from offering participants that could be construed as making an "offer" of the company's securities.
+Since a draft registration statement that has been submitted on a confidential basis is not considered to have been "publicly" filed, counsel will typically require that the quiet period restrictions be adhered to during the confidential submission and review process as well.